Quetiapine belongs to a group of medicines called antipsychotics.

 - Quetiapine tablets come in different strengths and colours.
 If your dose is changed, your tablets may look different.
 If you are unsure about your tablets at any time, please ask your pharmacist for advice.

 - Treatment with quetiapine is usually long-term unless you experience an adverse effect.
 Keep taking the tablets unless your doctor tells you otherwise.
-Stopping quetiapine suddenly can cause problems so your doctor may want you to reduce your dose gradually if this becomes necessary.
+Stop taking quetiapine suddenly can cause problems so your doctor may want you to reduce your dose gradually if this becomes necessary.

 - If you drink alcohol, ask your doctor for advice.
-Alcohol increases the risk of side-effects from quetiapine so it is best avoided.
+Alcohol may increase the risk of side-effects from quetiapine so it is best avoided.